Writer: Charles Dickens

 Jo Clifford, a well-respected Scottish playwright who first adapted the novel nearly twenty five years ago, recently re-wrote it for the London stage, where it had never been.
 Its present national tour will return to the West End later this year.

-Great Expectations is a classic example of Dickens great storytelling with mystery and adventure, in which he excels, whilst also making a comment on the social class system.
+Great Expectations is a classic example of Dickens great storytelling with mystery and adventure, in which he excels, while also making a comment on the social class system.
 He weaves an intricate tapestry of the desperate, complex and terrible turns life can take, which still apply to the modern age.

 What to expect of arguably Dickens greatest novel performed on stage, presents many possibilities.
 It is little wonder the story has never been fully staged till now.
 Originally published in instalments, as all Dickens novels were, it is a mammoth task to show the entire story, its many characters, plots, sub-plots and themes in a two hour evening performance, some of these have to go.